 Aguinaldo Shrine, Birthplace of the Philippine Independence

 This is one of the country’s most distinguished and prominent landmarks.
-The Aguinaldo Shrine in Kawit, Cavite, left a lasting legacy in the country, being the site where the historic Declaration of Philippine Independence was made in June 12, 1898.
+The Aguinaldo Shrine in Kawit, Cavite, left a lasting legacy in the country, is the site where the historic Declaration of Philippine Independence was made on June 12, 1898.
 The house was constructed in 1845 made of wood and thatch (pawid).
-It is also here where Aguinaldo was born in March 22, 1869.
+It is also here where Aguinaldo was born on March 22, 1869.
 It was then rebuilt in 1849, and further modified in the 1920s.
 Years before Aguinaldo passed away, he donated this property to the government, and the site was eventually made a National Shrine after his death in 1964.

 While there had already been several occasions that the Tupang Gala has already set foot on Cavite, we had still not yet been able to reach this historic site.
 We already made sure that during our next Cavite trip we would not be missing an opportunity to visit this place.
 It was Sunday afternoon when we went here and we are not expecting that the shrine itself is open at that time (but we hoped to), and if it’s closed, at least we are able to have a glimpse of it.

 Located near the Tirona Highway and just beside the river, the Aguinaldo Park was developed in front of the mansion as part of the 1998 Philippine Centennial celebration.
-The park has a long promenade, a small plaza and a wide space that were later on dedicated for food stalls.
-The park’s prominent feature is the bronze statue of Aguinaldo on a horseback standing on black marble pedestal.
-At its either side are marble walls, written on it is the the Act of Proclamation of Independence of the Filipino People in Spanish and English, together with the signatures of prominent cabinet members during that time.
+The park has a long promenade, a small plaza and a wide space that were later on dedicated to food stalls.
+The park’s prominent feature is the bronze statue of Aguinaldo on a horseback standing on a black marble pedestal.
+At its either side are marble walls, written on it is the Act of Proclamation of Independence of the Filipino People in Spanish and English, together with the signatures of prominent cabinet members during that time.

 We were overjoyed when we learned that the shrine is open on Sundays (it is closed on Mondays, however) and most of all, entrance is free.
-There aren’t much people when we went there, freeing us of any pressure in queuing at the galleries.
+There aren’t many people when we went there, freeing us from any pressure in queuing at the galleries.
 The April atmosphere is hot and humid outdoors, and we were relieved with the cool, refreshing indoor air at the mansion’s ground floor.